 Private Property

-Private property rights are outlined in the 2021 Basic Law, with Article 14 establishing safeguards for private ownership.
-Private property is protected, inviolable and may not be compromised, as “[n]o one shall be prevented from disposing of property except within the limits of the law, and no one shall have their property expropriated except for the public benefit, in the cases prescribed by the law, and in return for fair compensation.”
+Article 14 of the 2021 Basic Law establishes safeguards for private ownership.
+Private property is protected and inviolable, and may not be compromised, as “[n]o one shall be prevented from disposing of property except within the limits of the law, and no one shall have their property expropriated except for the public benefit, in the cases prescribed by the law, and in return for fair compensation.”

 Property rights

-Since the early 2000s, the government has viewed private companies as the primary engines of economic growth.
-Private enterprise is a key component of the Oman 2040 Vision, which envisions a non-oil share of GDP of more than 90%.
+Private enterprise is a key component of the Oman 2040 Vision.
 The private sector is regarded as “driving a national economy that is competitive and aligned with the global economy.”
-SMEs are supposed to play an integral part of this strategy, as shown by the creation of the Authority for SME Development (Riyada) in August 2020, responsible for nurturing the SME ecosystem in Oman.
+Small and medium-sized enterprises (SMEs) are intended to play an integral part in this strategy, as shown by the creation of the Authority for SME Development in August 2020, responsible for nurturing the SME ecosystem in Oman.
 In September 2022, it launched a financing program to support SMEs in winning tenders.

 Private enterprise